Annibale Panichella

 Biography

 I am an Associate Professor in the Software Engineering Research Group (SERG) at Delft University of Technology (TU Delft) in the Netherlands.
-I am the head of the Computation Intelligence for Software Engineering Lab (CISELab) within SERG.
-My research interests include security testing, software testing, search-based software engineering, testing for AI, empirical software engineering.
-I serve and have served as a program committee member of various international conferences (e.g., ICSE, ESEC/FSE, ISSTA, GECCO, ICST) and as a reviewer for various international journals (e.g., TSE, TOSEM, TEVC, EMSE, STVR) in the fields of software engineering and evolutionary computation.
+Within SERG, I lead the Computation Intelligence for Software Engineering Lab (CISELab), where my research focuses on advancing the fields of software testing, search-based software engineering, software testing for AI, and empirical software engineering.

 Interests